WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/Troubleshooting/index.md

 As there are a large variety USB-hubs out there, we cant guarantee Meadow will work properly for all of them.

-## Windows Driver

-It is important to ensure that Windows computers have the correct driver installed.

-Scott Hanselman has written a good [blog post](https://www.hanselman.com/blog/HowToFixDfuutilSTMWinUSBZadigBootloadersAndOtherFirmwareFlashingIssuesOnWindows.aspx) about how to check this and ensure that the correct driver is installed.

 ## Error when flashing Meadow (Windows)

 If you're getting the `Could not find a connected Meadow with the serial number #########`, the board might not have the correct Window drivers.
 To solve this, follow these steps:

 1. Open Device Manager.
-1. Under USB Devices right click Meadow F7 Micro.
+1. Under USB Devices right click `Meadow F7 Micro`.
 1. Uninstall Devices and click the check box.
 1. Unplug your Meadow.
 1. Restart your PC.